-Independent RIAs continued to build momentum in the last quarter, taking on new clients and assets over the last six months, according to a recent advisor sentiment survey released Wednesday, June 9, by TD Ameritrade Institutional, a division of TD Ameritrade, Inc., a broker/dealer subsidiary of TD Ameritrade Holding Corp.
+Independent RIAs continued to build momentum in the last quarter, taking on new clients and assets over the last six months, according to a recent advisor sentiment survey released on Wednesday, June 9, by TD AMERITRADE Institutional, a division of TD AMERITRADE, Inc., a broker-dealer subsidiary of TD AMERITRADE Holding Corp.

 Michael S. Fischer ([email protected]) is a New York-based financial writer and editor and a frequent contributor to WealthManagerWeb.com.